1jour1vin

 gastronomy

-“A spring meadow with scents of buttercups, dandelion flowers, and alfalfa, evolving into honeyed notes (St. John’s wort, elderflower) that blend with the first stone fruits (Napoleon cherries, apricots, rhubarb).
+“A spring meadow with scents of buttercups, dandelion flowers, and alfalfa that evolve into honeyed notes (St. John’s wort, elderflower) blending with the first stone fruits (Napoleon cherries, apricots, rhubarb).
 This duality between vegetal freshness and the crispness of fruit is found in a round, indulgent wine with a full-bodied, fleshy texture.
 The bubbles have just the right energy and lead to a refined, creamy, and charming finish.”
 (Gault & Millau 2025).

 Buy your Gosset Champagnes at the best price in a private sale!